 Fencing and Fence Disputes

-While a building permit is not required to put a fence on YOUR property (within your boundary line), our Zoning By-Law states:
+While a building permit is not required to put up a fence on YOUR property (within your boundary line), our Zoning By-Law states:

 – That fencing higher than 1 metre (3.3 feet) is prohibited within sight triangles on corner lots (fifteen (15) metres (49.2 ft.) in all commercial and industrial and rural zones, ten (10) metres (32.8 ft.) in all other zones – see Sight Triangle Diagram)

 – Properties with frontage along County Road 2 and within the Waterfront Residential Zone (see the Zoning Maps) cannot erect a fence higher than 1.8 metres (6 feet).

 – Pool fencing has a different set of requirements which can be reviewed in the Building Permit Application for In-ground and Above ground Pools.

 If however, the fence is/will be on a shared property boundary line, an agreement must be met with the other property owner on how to construct, repair or maintain the fence.